ohshitgorillas/qmk_userspace/layouts/60_ansi_tsangan_split_bs_rshift/ohshitgorillas/README.md

 ### Left-Handed Features
-The most valuable aspect of the CLL is bringing essential functions—Backspace, Enter, and Delete—within comfortable reach of the left hand, eliminating the need for awkward right-hand stretches.
+The CLL's primary benefit is bringing essential functions—Backspace, Enter, and Delete—within comfortable reach of the left hand.
+This eliminates awkward right-hand stretches and minimizes hand movement.

 Consider deleting the previous word with a traditional keyboard layout:
 - Stretch your left hand down to the bottom corner for Ctrl or Opt